Excel-Like Rounding of Numbers in Microsoft® Access

 Please use the function on the understanding that you let us know of any circumstances under which it does not perform as intended.

-Rounding Numbers in Microsoft Excel, Access and VBA is DMW’s piece on the whole subject of rounding.
+Rounding Numbers in Microsoft Excel, Access and VBA is an article on the whole subject of rounding.

-Our description of the CDec() function appears on our page about floating-point numbers.
+A description of the CDec() function appears on Floating Point Numbers and Scaling.

 Your Support for dmw TIPS